 The focus of the Bowser group is to advance bioanalytical technologies used to study problems of biological and medical importance.
 Technologies of expertise include high-speed microdialysis assays, aptamers and microfluidics.
 Major contributions made by the Bowser group include:

-- the design and characterization of microscale free flow electrophoresis (µFFE) devices for high-speed monitoring and microscale purification; and
+- design and characterization of microscale free flow electrophoresis (µFFE) devices for high-speed monitoring and microscale purification; and

-- the introduction of in vitro microdialysis, a technique that allows high-speed measurements of chemical release/uptake in cellular systems.
+- introduction of in vitro microdialysis, a technique that allows high-speed measurements of chemical release/uptake in cellular systems.

 Honors and Awards

 - American Chemical Society Division of Analytical Chemistry Award for Young Investigators in Separation Science, 2005